Heat Pump Water Heaters

 Take Action

-- If your electric water heater is more than 10 years old, replace it now while incentives are available.
+- If your electric water heater is more than ten years old, replace it now while incentives are available.
 Don’t wait for it to break.

-- Use our online tools to find participating retailers and installers who can help you determine if a heat pump water heater is right for you.
+- Use our online tool to find a participating installer who can help you determine if a heat pump water heater is right for you.

 Things to Consider

-- Because of their noise and cooling effect, heat pump water heaters are better suited to basements than living spaces, especially if there is extra heat available from a boiler.
+- Because of their noise and cooling effect, heat pump water heaters are better suited to basements than living spaces.

-- They complement but do not replace dehumidifiers because they operate based on hot water demand instead of humidity levels.
+- They complement, but do not replace, dehumidifiers because they operate based on hot water demand not humidity levels.

-- Condensate from the heat pump water heater must be plumbed to a sink or drain.
+- Condensate from the heat pump water heater must be drained, usually to a sink, drain, sump pump pit, etc.

 - For optimum efficiency, install units in 10’ x 10’ or larger rooms with temperatures above 35°F.